Tin Machine 1991-1992 “It’s My Life” World Tour Era

 📅 1992-01-01 to 1992-01-25

-🗒️ Note: The band takes a three-week hiatus.
-Bowie spends this time in Switzerland and London, preparing for the final leg of the tour.
-Behind the scenes, tensions begin to rise due to the erratic behavior of certain band members, but the commitment to the Japanese dates remains firm.
+🗒️ Notes: The band takes a three-week hiatus.
+Bowie spends time in Switzerland and London, preparing for the final leg of the world tour.
+Behind the scenes, internal dynamics become increasingly strained, yet the commitment to the upcoming Asian dates remains a priority for the collective.

 📅 1992-01-29